-- 7. Short-term rental.
-The use of an ADU as a short-term rental shall be allowed, subject to compliance with Sections 13.06.150 and 13.06.575. - 8.
-Legalization of Nonconforming ADUs.
-Nonconforming ADUs existing prior to the enactment of these requirements may be found to be legal if the property owner appliesed for an ADU permit prior to December 31, 19952020, and brings the unit up to Minimum Housing Code standards in Section 2.01 of the Building Code.
-In addition, all nonconforming ADUs must meet all of the standards within Subsection C. Requirements, as well as Subsection D.4 Location.
-After January 1, 19962021, owners of illegal ADUs shall be subject to the enforcement provisions of TMC 13.05.100guilty of a misdemeanor and, upon conviction thereof, subject to a fine not to exceed \$1,000, including all statutory costs, assessments, and fees, plus \$75 per day after notice of the violation has been made.
+7. Short-term rental.
+The use of an ADU as a short-term rental shall be allowed, subject to compliance with Sections 13.06.150 and 13.06.575.
+The property owner is required to occupy one of the dwellings for approval of a short-term rental of either the main dwelling or the ADU.

+8. Legalization of Nonconforming ADUs.
+Nonconforming ADUs existing prior to the enactment of these requirements may be found to be legal if the property owner applies for an ADU-a building permit prior to

+December 31, 49952020, and brings the unit up to Minimum Housing Code standards set forth in Section 2.01 of the Building Code.
+In addition, all nonconforming ADUs must meet all of the standards within Subsection C Requirements, as well as Subsection D.4 Location.
+After January 1, 49962021, owners of illegal ADUs shall be subject to the enforcement provisions of TMC 13.05.100guilty of a misdemeanor and, upon conviction thereof, subject to a fine not to exceed \$1,000, including all statutory costs, assessments, and fees, plus \$75 per day after notice of the violation has been made.
 The burden of proof falls on property owners in any dispute regarding the legality of the unit.
-All owners of illegal ADUs shall also be required to either legalize the unit or remove it. - D. Bulk, Location and Design Requirements Development Standards.
-The creation of an ADU shall be subject to the following development standards, which shall be subject to variance requirements: - 1.
-Minimum Lot Size.
-Attached and Detached ADUs are permitted on any legally established lot, irrespective of lot size or width, provided that applicable size, location, setback, open space and other standards are met.
+All owners of illegal ADUs shall also be required to either legalize the unit or remove it.
+D. Bulk, Location and Design RequirementsDevelopment Standards.
+The creation of an ADU shall be subject to the following development standards, which shall be subject to variance-requirements:

+1. Minimum Lot Size.
+Attached and Detached ADUs are permitted on any legally established lot, irrespective of lot size or width, provided that applicable size, location, setback, open space, and other standards are met.
 For Attached ADUs the lot must meet the minimum Level 1 Small Lot size requirement for single-family detached dwellings in the applicable zoning district (for example, in the R-2 zoning district a single-family lot must be at least 4,500 with Small Lot Design Standards, to be eligible to have an ADU).
 Attached ADUs that do not increase the building envelope of the existing structure are exempt from this requirement.
 For Detached ADUs, the lot must meet the minimum Standard Lot size (no less than 7,500 square feet in the R-1 District, or less than 5,000 square feet in all other residential districts), and Standard Minimum Lot Width (50 feet).